MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/get-started-with-setting-up-module.md

     - **Task link** – Select the page in Supply Chain Management where the user should go to complete the task.

 - **Edit task** – Edit a selected task.
 This button opens the **Edit task** dialog box, where you can edit the **Description** and **Task link** fields for the task.
 Other settings are read-only for existing tasks.
 - **Remove** – Delete all selected tasks.
-You will be prompted to confirm the operation.
+You'll be prompted to confirm the operation.
 - **Move up** – Move a selected task up in the sequence order.
 - **Move down** – Move a selected task down in the sequence order.